imagineLife/big-site/content/k8s/node-port-service.md

   - `selector:<label>:<val>` where label + val are exactly the smae as pod labels+values
   - **THIS is what associates a service with pods** directly - the pod and service have matching labels
 - `ports` is an array
   - can have a bunch of port mappings in a single service
+- the `externalIPs` was a note to get the service available through docker

 ```bash
 # Run it